-We often talk about players being 'in form' but with all players having a chance of winning at the start of the week, is it a particular mindset that will help a player win the green jacket this Masters Sunday?
+We often talk about players being 'in form', but is it a particular mindset that will help a player win the green jacket at Augusta?

-As we head into the weekend at Augusta, it feels hard to make any sort of prediction about what will happen over the next two days.
-Earlier on this week we made speculations, head-felt and heart-felt decisions about who may put on the green jacket on Sunday.
-But with 54 players teeing it up for the weekend with just ten shots between them, it is really going to come down to who can handle the pressure and August National.
+Just like that, the first Major of the season is upon us: The Masters.
+It feels hard to make any sort of prediction about what will happen over the next few days.
+We can make speculations, head-felt and heart-felt decisions about who may put on the green jacket on Sunday.
+But it's really going to come down to who can handle the pressure at August National.

 The concept of form

-When we look at the leaderboard going into the weekend, what this really comes down to is that the field is wide open and we may want to put form aside and see what unfolds.
+When we look at the line-up of players heading to the hallowed grounds of Augusta National this week, one thing is clear: The field is wide open, so we may want to put form aside and see what unfolds.

 On the concept of form, Performance and Mental coach Paddy Upton believes that form is an illusion: